 49 Venezuelan Novels, by Sebastian Castillo

-Forty-nine pages of unique and surreal micro-fiction, Sebastian Castillo’s 49 Venezuelan Novels is a magical book with a new story on every page.
+Sebastian Castillo’s 49 Venezuelan Novels is a magical book of unique and surreal micro-fiction with a new story on every page.
 Full of depth and imagination, Castillo uses imagery in a simple yet intense way.
 From stories of fish markets to spiteful violins, it almost seems that these novels are snippets of family stories long passed down, just now put to paper.
-With the nature of a born storyteller, Sebastian Castillo provides the readers of this fantastic read with gorgeous stories that define micro-fiction.
+With the nature of a born storyteller, Sebastian Castillo provides readers with gorgeous stories.

 Sebastian Castillo's micro-fictional assemblages invoke a logical illogic wherein nothing is untrue or impossible, secrets have secrets, and any sentence can change the world.
 49 Venezuelan Novels is a magical, medicinal mini-encyclopedia for our ongoing human rune. - Blake Butler

 Like singing while swinging upside down from monkey bars over an open volcano. - Mark Leidner